Models

 Each material has it’s own characteristics and its input to the finished tone goes hand in hand with playing styles and techniques.
 Mahogany for example tends to give softer, warmer tones whereas at the other end Maple can give a more bright, harder tone.

-For the refined ear, rosewood is in between the two and can give perceived greater projection and depth and is my basic model choice for back and sides.
+For the refined ear, rosewood is in between the two and can give perceived greater projection and depth and is my basic preferred choice for back and sides.

 On a recent trip to the Healdsburgh Guitar Festival in Santa Rosa, California I met with Todd Taggart from Allied Lutherie.
 He sometimes stocks Brazilian rosewood stump wood which is fine highly figured sometimes bizarre grain patterned pre CITES Brazilian rosewood stumps left over from the days of heavy logging and ground clearance (photo to follow).
 Brazilian Rosewood is an endangered species and thought must be given to using this wood.
 Some of the larger tone-wood suppliers quite rightly refuse to stock this wood because of its endangered status.